-CAUSES AND SYMPTOMS OF NON-ALLERGIC FOOD HYPERSENSITIVITY
+CAUSES AND SYMPTOMS OF Non-Allergic food hypersensitivity

 Non-allergic food hypersensitivity is usually characterised by a delayed reaction, occurring hours or even days after eating certain foods.
+Limited data is available on the occurrence of this in children, outside of lactose intolerance.
 It can be caused by: